 Teaching is one of the core missions of the Department of Medicine.
-The department is committed to providing teaching of high quality for learners at all levels in a variety of settings.
+The department is committed to providing high quality teaching for learners at all levels in a variety of settings.
 The ability of the department to achieve this goal depends on the recognition and support of its outstanding teachers, and the creation of opportunities to promote the development of excellence in teaching skills in the faculty.

 The program provides a core series of sessions and a practicum.
 The core series includes sessions on essential teaching topics: small and large group teaching techniques, bedside teaching, assessing learner needs, fostering understanding and retention of knowledge, evaluation, feedback, teaching in difficult situations and others.
-Visiting professors from Canada and the United States as well as outstanding local experts provide the training for these sessions.
-Participants may also elect to take additional relevant graduate courses offered at the University.
+Visiting professors from Canada and the United States as well as outstanding local experts facilitate these sessions.

 The program will lead to a "Certificate of Master Teacher" from the Department of Medicine.
 Interested individuals may elect to take additional courses toward a degree program at the University.

-- The program is a two-year course that runs from September to Mid-May over the academic year.
+- The program is a two-year course that runs from September to mid-May over the academic year.

-- The requirements to fulfill the program include one half-day session per week (Monday afternoons planned for the September 2017 program).
+- The requirements to fulfill the program include one half-day session per week (Monday afternoons planned for the September 2021 program).

-- Participants are expected to make a commitment to attend regularly (mandatory >75% attendance).
+- Participants are expected to make a commitment to attend regularly (mandatory >80% attendance).

-Ongoing workshop with the core group of participants - This is a continuation of the practicum started in the first year.
+Ongoing workshops with the core group of participants - This is a continuation of the practicum started in the first year.
 Again, interspersed with practicum sessions, will be interactive teaching sessions on a wide variety of topics relevant to clinical teachers.

-Project Work - Approximately one third of curricula time in the second year will be devoted to project work.
-Each participate, either individually or as part of a small or large group, will work on the development of a teaching or educational deliverable that meets their own teaching needs.
+Scholarly Project Work - Approximately one third of curricula time in the second year will be devoted to project work.
+Each participant, either individually or as part of a small or large group, will work on the development of a teaching or educational deliverable that meets their own teaching needs.
 These projects will be of a calibre that will allow the participant to work towards presentation at a national education meeting or to publish in relevant literature.